Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Jackson did not record a pass attempt in last week's game versus the Rams.

-- Jackson has racked up 0 passing yards (0.0 per game) and has a 0% completion percentage this year (-of-0) while throwing zero touchdowns and interceptions over his last three games.
+- Jackson has 0 passing yards (0.0 ypg), completing 0% of his passes and collecting zero touchdown passes and interceptions over his last three games.

 Jackson's Baltimore Teammates